 + PRO: Major air travel hub

-With the O’Hare International Airport only 45 minutes from downtown Chicago, it's easy to fly nationally and internationally at the drop of a hat.
-Las Vegas, Los Angeles, Miami and other major cities are only a couple of hours from Chicago.
+O'Hare International Airport is only 45 minutes from downtown Chicago, making it easy to fly nationally and internationally at the drop of a hat.
+Las Vegas, Los Angeles, Miami and other major cities are only a couple of hours from Chicago by plane.

 + PRO: Good public transport system

-Expats in Chicago won't have much need for a car as the city has an affordable, reliable and extensive public transport network consisting of trains and buses, some of which run 24 hours a day.
-This integrated system is made even easier with the use of a Ventra Card, on which credit can be loaded.
+Those living in Chicago won't have much need for a car as the city has an affordable, reliable and extensive public transport network consisting of trains and buses, some of which run 24 hours a day.
+This integrated system is made even more accessible with the use of a Ventra Card, on which credit can be loaded.